-The Feast Centre for Indigenous STBBI Research invites members of the Feast Centre to nominate graduate (Masters, PhD and Post-Doctoral) students/fellows conducting Indigenous STBBI research in any one of the four pillars of health science (clinical, epidemiology/public health, basic science and social science) for a Feast Centre Graduate Scholarship.
-A key objective of the Feast Centre is to provide funding, mentorship, and training to support the development of expertise in Indigenous STBBI health research that is grounded in Indigenous knowledges, methods and decolonizing approaches.
+The Feast Centre for Indigenous STBBI Research invites members of the Feast Centre to nominate graduate Master's or PhD students conducting Indigenous STBBI research in any one of the four pillars of health science (clinical, epidemiology/public health, basic science and social science) for a Feast Centre Graduate Scholarship.
+A key objective of the Feast Centre is to provide funding, mentorship, and training to support the development of expertise in Indigenous STBBI health research that is grounded in Indigenous knowledges, methods, and decolonizing approaches.
 This scholarship will provide recipients with one year of Feast Centre funding to support their development as Indigenous STBBI researchers.